jamesshore/quixote/docs/api.md

 # Quixote API

-For a Quixote overview, installation notes, and an example, see [the readme](../README.md).
+For an overview, installation notes, and an example, see [the readme](../README.md).

 ## Table of Contents